-21 PE-CONS 62/12 NG/DOS/en DG{C1} EN
+21 PE-CONS 63/12 NC/DOS/kst DGC1

 - 2. A safeguard measure shall remain in force, pending the outcome of the review under paragraph 3, during any extension period. - 3.
-The initial period of duration of a safeguard measure may exceptionally be extended by up to two years provided that the safeguard measure continues to be necessary to prevent or remedy serious injury to Union industry and to facilitate adjustment, and that there is evidence that the Union industry is adjusting. - 4.
+The initial period of duration of a safeguard measure may exceptionally be extended by up to two years provided that the safeguard measure continues to be necessary to prevent or remedy serious injury to Union industry and that there is evidence that the Union industry is adjusting. - 4.
 Any extension pursuant to paragraph 3 of this Article shall be preceded by an investigation upon a request by a Member State, by any legal person or any association not having legal personality acting on behalf of the Union industry, or on the Commission's own initiative if there is sufficient prima facie evidence that the conditions laid down in paragraph 3 of this Article are met, on the basis of factors referred to in Article 5(5). - 5.
-The initiation of an investigation shall be published in accordance with Article 5(6) and (7).
+The initiation of an investigation shall be published in accordance with Article 4(6) and (7).
 The investigation and any decision regarding an extension pursuant to paragraph 3 shall be made in accordance with Articles 5, 8 and 9. - 6.
 The total duration of a safeguard measure shall not exceed four years, including any provisional safeguard measure. - 7.
-A safeguard measure shall not be applied beyond the expiry of the transitional period.
+A safeguard measure shall not be applied beyond the expiry of the transitional period, except with the consent of the Central American country concerned.

-DG{C1} EN 8.
-No safeguard measure shall be applied to the import of a product that has previously been subject to such a measure, except for one time for a period of time equal to half of that during which such measure had been previously applied, provided that the period of nonapplication is at least one year.
+DGC1 EN 8.
+No safeguard measure shall be applied to the import of a product that has previously been subject to such a measure, unless a period of time equal to half of that during which the safeguard measure was applied for the immediately preceding period has elapsed.

-Outermost regions of the Union
+Article 11 Outermost regions of the Union

-Where any product originating in Colombia or Peru is being imported in such increased quantities and under such conditions as to cause or threaten to cause serious deterioration in the economic situation of one or several of the Union's outermost regions, as referred to in Article 349 TFEU, a safeguard measure may be imposed, in accordance with this Chapter.
+Where any product originating in a Central American country is being imported in such increased quantities and under such conditions as to cause or threaten to cause serious deterioration in the economic situation of one or several of the Union's outermost regions, as referred to in Article 349 TFEU, a safeguard measure may be imposed, in accordance with this Chapter.